-A. Students must be aware of College of Graduate Studies deadlines for graduation.
+- A. Students must be aware of College of Graduate Studies deadlines for graduation.
 Paperwork for May graduation typically is typically due in late-November, August graduation in early-May, and December graduation in late-July.
 The Program Coordinator may post the specific dates and e-mail the graduate students when the Dean releases this information each semester.
 However, it is the responsibility of the student to be aware of deadlines.
-Deadlines are generally posted, and updated, on the College of Graduate Studies webpage.

-B. Students are encouraged to obtain copies and to familiarize themselves with the following documents:

-1. College of Graduate Studies catalog (available on-line or from the College).

-2. Tentative long-term course offering schedules (may or may not be available from the Program Coordinator and/or Department Chair of the department in which you are interested in taking graduate coursework).

-College of Graduate Studies Thesis Manual (regardless of which degree plan the student is following, available on-line from the College of Graduate Studies). http://www.tamuk.edu/grad/images/pdfforms/ThesisManual 16.pdf Institutional Review Board (IRB) for the Protection of Human Subjects Manual (regardless of which degree plan the student is following, available on-line from the College of Graduate Studies).

-C. Students should sharpen their computer skills.
+Deadlines are generally posted, and updated, on the College of Graduate Studies webpage. - B. Students are encouraged to obtain copies and to familiarize themselves with the following documents: - 1.
+College of Graduate Studies catalog (available here). - 2.
+Tentative long-term course offering schedules (may or may not be available from the Program Coordinator and/or Department Chair of the department in which you are interested in taking graduate coursework). - 3.
+College of Graduate Studies Thesis Manual (regardless of which degree plan the student is following, available here from the College of Graduate Studies). - 4.
+Institutional Review Board (IRB) for the Protection of Human Subjects Manual may be found here (regardless of which degree plan the student is following, available on-line from the College of Graduate Studies). - C. Students should sharpen their computer skills.
 Graduate students should have a functional knowledge of basic computer programs such as Microsoft Word, Excel, and Power Point, as well as how to conduct internet and database searches.
-Workshops are conducted on campus for students whose computer skills may be lacking.

-D. Grades of "D" and "F" do not count towards the degree but will count towards the student's GPA.
-(Reminder: Grades of C do not allow a student to take a comp in that course)

-E. Students are encouraged to take the major core courses (EDKN 5312, 5317, 5338) as soon as possible during their progression through the Program.
+Workshops are conducted on campus for students whose computer skills may be lacking. - D. Grades of "D" and "F" do not count towards the degree but will count towards the student's GPA.
+(Reminder: Grades of C do not allow a student to take a comp in that course, and therefore do not count for major core courses.) - E. Students are encouraged to take the major core courses (e.g., EDKN 5312 or 5308, 5317, 5338) as soon as possible during their progression through the Program.
 These courses are required for the degree and in the event that a student earns a "C", "D" or "F" in one of these courses, they may not be replaced on his/her degree plan with any other course.
-That is, they must be re-taken the next time they are offered, which could be up to two years from when the course was originally taken.

-F. Students should enroll in courses as soon as possible once registration opens.
+That is, they must be re-taken the next time they are offered, which could be up to two years from when the course was originally taken. - F. Students should enroll in courses as soon as possible once registration opens.
 If this is not possible, they should notify the Program Coordinator of their intent to enroll in courses.
 This will reduce the likelihood of a graduate class for an upcoming term being cancelled due to projected low enrollment.

-G. Students should contact the Program Coordinator early in the semester for advisement concerning coursework for the following semester.

-H. Students should expect to complete the following throughout enrollment in the program:
+- G. Students should contact the Program Coordinator early in the semester for advisement concerning coursework for the following semester. - H. Students who demonstrate unethical behavior or are cited for academic/nonacademic misconduct (including plagiarism) may be removed from the program immediately. - I. Helpful links by Graduate Studies for research compliance, candidacy information, funding opportunities, and the University Writing Center may be found here. - J. Students should expect to complete the following throughout enrollment in the program:

-IX.
+VIII.
 TECHNOLOGY-RELATED INFORMATION